Team-Blade/Capstone-Project/README.md

 # PAC-MAN BATTLE ROYALE

-Pac-Man is a maze chase online video game inspired from the 17th arcade game in Pac-Man's series developed by Namco Bandai Games.
+Pac-Man Battle Royale is a maze chase online video game inspired from the 17th arcade game in Pac-Man's series developed by Namco Bandai Games.

 ## Game Rules